 Now I know some of you are moaning, "But my cat won't eat dry food!"
 Nonsense!
-Cats maybe finicky, but they are practical.
-Punishing you for not coughing up with the goodies might be what they want to do, but never at the cost of their own comfort.
+Cats may be finicky, but they are practical.
+Punishing you for not coughing up the goodies might be what they want to do, but never at the cost of their own comfort.
 When they get hungry they'll eat.
 They may not let you see them eat it, but they will.

 Remember to always buy good quality food.
 By this I mean food that doesn't have pretty colors or fancy shapes.
 I want my money spent on the content of the food, not the package.
 There's no sense in being penny wise and pound foolish.

-If you want to give you cat a great toy for a small amount of money it's easy!
-Save all your old sweat socks, you know, the fat cotton ones.
-Stuff the to of one sock with another one and a pinch of cat nip.
+If you want to give your cat a great toy for a small amount of money, it's easy!
+Save all of your old sweat socks, you know, the fat cotton ones.
+Stuff the toe of one sock with another one and a pinch of cat nip.
 Tie a double knot in the sock and get out of kitty's way.
 He'll roll and kill and rock with that sock until the cat nip gives out.

 Another great cat toy is an empty shoe box with a ping pong ball inside.
 Cut a few holes just a little too small for the ball to go through and tape the lid on.
 If you have more than one cat they'll really have fun seeing who gets the round mouse out of his house.

 Now a word about cat nip.
 Getting good fresh cat nip is not as easy as you might think.
 Try growing your own!
 You can get the seed at most nursery supply houses and a small pot set outside can give you and your cat plenty.
 To dry the herb, simply take a sprig and enclose it in a paper bag and hang it upside down, (so the oils flow into the leaves) in a warm dry place.
 Just remember that free ranging cats will want some so you might put your pot in a cage.